Greg Hollin

 -

-Greg's work on autism has tried to understand how the condition came to be understood (within certain disciplines) as a form of ‘social disorder’ and sought to shown that neuroscience and biomedicine draw upon particular notions of the ‘social’ in order to make that claim.
-This research has a particular focus upon how autism is mediated through various forms of diagnostic, emerging, and mundane technologies.
+Greg’s work on autism has tried to understand how the condition came to be understood (within certain disciplines) as a form of ‘social disorder’ and has sought to show that cognitive- and neuro-psychology draw upon particular notions of the ‘social’ in order to make that claim.
+This research has had a particular focus upon how autism is mediated through various forms of diagnostic, emerging, and mundane technologies.

 Finally, and through a number of collaboratory pieces, Greg has sought to explore the social world as something which is ‘more than human’ in its composition.
 This work has explored laboratory beagles and bed bug epidemics, as well as theoretical work in feminist technoscience.